Keep your independent contractor staffing agency legally compliant

 - Make contractors “W2” employees and be the employer of record for all city, state and federal requirements.
 This scenario gives the client the independent contractor it desires while protecting all parties from risk.

 - Invest in software to track and manage every step in the staffing process.
 Platforms are available that make it easy to see the number of hours each worker works, pay rates, schedules and other information relevant to the placement process, which is also important for compliance.

 - Be wary of any client that asks for a “permanent placement” it intends to treat as an independent contractor.
 If a client misclassifies a worker who is not a staffing company employee, the staffing firm could find itself liable for penalties because of the client’s action.

 Placing a worker with a client usually means customizing the onboarding process to that client’s specific needs.
-If something goes wrong with the placement, the staffing company — as ultimate employer — could find itself liable.
+If something goes wrong with the placement, the staffing company could find itself liable.

-- Wage and Hour — As employer, it is up to the staffing company to make sure its placements are paid for all hours they work at minimum wage or above, including overtime.
+Wage and hour — As employer, the staffing company should ensure its placements are paid for all hours they work at minimum wage or above, including overtime.
 Failure to maintain proper records or pay the right amounts can result in major penalties.

-- State Law — Workers’ compensation laws differ from state to state and it is important for the staffing firm to understand how and when a client may be held jointly liable for a worker’s on-the-job injury.
-Unemployment insurance is also governed by state law and is another potential source of conflict.
+State law requirements — Workers’ compensation laws differ from state to state and the staffing firm should understand how and when a client may be held jointly liable for a worker’s on-the-job injury.
+Unemployment insurance, for example, is governed by state law and is a source of potential conflict.

-- Locality-Specific Laws — Be mindful of unique state or city regulations that may affect workers only on certain jobsites.
-Hill points to legislation in New York State that requires employers to provide employees with a written statement of their wage before they begin work – a heavy burden for staffing companies that may place dozens or more temporary workers in new jobs across the state every day.
+Locality-specific laws — Be mindful of unique state or city regulations that may affect workers only on certain jobsites.
+Hill points to laws in New York that require employers to provide employees with a written statement of their wage before they start work – a heavy burden for staffing companies.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.